Bishop of Durham

-The Bishop of Durham is the Anglican bishop responsible for the Diocese of Durham in the Province of York.
+The bishop of Durham is head of the diocese of Durham in the province of York.
 The diocese is one of the oldest in England and its bishop is a member of the House of Lords.
-Paul Butler has been the Bishop of Durham since his election was confirmed at York Minster on 20 January 2014.
-The previous bishop was Justin Welby, now Archbishop of Canterbury.
-The bishop is one of two (the other is the Bishop of Bath and Wells) who escort the sovereign at the coronation.
+Paul Butler was the most recent bishop of Durham until his retirement in February 2024.

-He is officially styled The Right Reverend (Christian Name), by Divine Providence Lord Bishop of Durham, but this full title is rarely used.
+The bishop is officially styled The Right Reverend (First Name), by Divine Providence Lord Bishop of Durham, but this full title is rarely used.
 In signatures, the bishop's family name is replaced by Dunelm, from the Latin name for Durham (the Latinised form of Old English Dunholm).
 In the past, bishops of Durham varied their signatures between Dunelm and the French Duresm.
-Prior to 1836 the bishop had significant temporal powers over the Liberty of Durham and later the County Palatine of Durham.
+Prior to 1836 the bishop had significant temporal powers over the liberty of Durham and later the county palatine of Durham.
+The bishop, with the bishop of Bath and Wells, escorts the sovereign at the coronation.

-Bishops have lived in Durham Castle from its construction in the 11th century.
-In 1832, Auckland Castle became the official residence of the bishops of Durham until July 2012, when ownership of the castle was transferred over to the Auckland Castle Trust, a charitable foundation, with the aim of beginning a major restoration of the grounds and castle and creating permanent exhibitions on the history of Christianity in Britain and the North East.
-The bishop continues to have offices in Auckland Castle but no longer resides there.
+Durham Castle was a residence of the bishops from its construction in the 11th century until 1832, when it was given to the University of Durham to use as a college.
+Auckland Castle then became the bishops' main residence until July 2012, when it was sold to the Auckland Castle Trust.
+The bishop continues to have offices there.

 History

-The Bishop of Lindisfarne is an episcopal title which takes its name after the tidal island of Lindisfarne, which lies just off the northeast coast of Northumberland, England.
+The bishop of Lindisfarne is an episcopal title which takes its name after the tidal island of Lindisfarne, which lies just off the northeast coast of Northumberland, England.
 The title was first used by the Anglo-Saxons between the 7th and 10th centuries.
 In the reign of Æthelstan (924–939) Wigred, thought by Simon Keynes to have been Bishop of Chester-le-Street, attested royal charters.
 According to George Molyneaux, the church of St Cuthbert "was in all probability the greatest landholder between the Tees and the Tyne".
 Traditionally, following the chronology of the twelfth-century writer Symeon of Durham, historians have believed that the body of St Cuthbert and centre of the diocese lay at Chester-le-Street from the ninth century until 995, but recent research has suggested that the bishops may have been based at Norham on the River Tweed until after 1013.
-The title of "bishop of Lindisfarne" is now used by the Roman Catholic Church for a titular see.
+The title of "bishop of Lindisfarne" is now used by the Roman Catholic Church for a titular see (there is also a Catholic titular see of Cuncacestre, the Latin form of Chester-le-Street).

 The Anglo-Saxon bishops of Lindisfarne were ordinaries of several early medieval episcopal sees (and dioceses) in Northumbria and pre-Conquest England.
 The first such see was founded at Lindisfarne in 635 by Saint Aidan.